-LPM Firewall checks package versions and transitive dependencies against live malicious-package intelligence.
-Malicious npm packages are blocked before they ever reach your machine.
+LPM Firewall checks package versions and transitive dependencies against live malware intelligence, AI review, and product-security policy blocks.
+Blocked package versions are stopped before they ever reach your machine.

 // 02 — THREAT FEED